 Yukon River alongside Klondike Highway, north of Carmacks

 The sign marking the road to Tatchun Lake is easy to miss.
-The Tatchun Lake campground should not be confused with the Tatchun Creek campground, which is alongside the Klondike Highway, and very near the Five Finger Rapids rest area.
+The Tatchun Lake campground should not be confused with the Tatchun Creek campground that is beside the Klondike Highway.

 Sign on the east side of the Klondike Highway marking the entrance to Frenchman